 This twin-engine 1943 Douglas Aircraft product, the military version of the DC-3, is thought to have been used by the United States Army Air Force in the World War II invasion of Normandy on June 6, 1944.
 It is painted in camouflage with invasion stripes (the stripes were placed on Allied aircraft used on D-Day to identify them so that they would not be subject to friendly fire).
 This type of aircraft was nicknamed “Gooney Bird” by troops serving in the South Pacific after a bird found on Midway Island which presents an awkward appearance when trying to take off or land.
 The C-47A proved both agile and dependable, however.
 After its war service, this particular plane was used in commercial passenger service in Nevada until it was reacquired by the military for use by the 131st Tactical Fighter Group of the Missouri Air National Guard.
 The National Guard used “Old 635” for 22 years, until its retirement in 1972, to support its annual summer encampment, as well as on cargo and emergency medical missions, taking advantage of its ability to land and take off on comparatively short fields.
 The aircraft hosted many notables in its career.
-According to a National Guard account published when the plane was brought to MOT, “The late president, Harry S. Truman, several Missouri congressmen, numerous governors and other elected officials have all enjoyed flights on the ‘Gooney’ over the years of her service.”
-It is currently on loan to MOT from the U.S. Air Force Museum.
+According to a National Guard account published when the plane was brought to NMOT, “The late president, Harry S. Truman, several Missouri congressmen, numerous governors and other elected officials have all enjoyed flights on the ‘Gooney’ over the years of her service.”
+It is currently on loan to NMOT from the U.S. Air Force Museum.

 HT Potts Tugboat